 - Global hierarchy

 Function-Based Groups.
 This feature is the most notable in Harley-Davidson’s organizational structure.
-Each group was developed based on specific business functions in the motorcycle manufacturing and sales business.
+Each group or department is based on specific business functions in the motorcycle manufacturing and sales business.
+For example, the Human Resources Department maintains policies and programs that reinforce the traits of Harley-Davidson’s work culture (company culture).
 The following are the main function-based groups in Harley-Davidson’s organizational structure:

 - Finance

 Centralization.
 Harley-Davidson uses centralization in its organizational structure.
 This characteristic involves a central command system.
-For example, Harley-Davidson’s headquarters are the main control base for the global business.
-This feature of the organizational structure ensures direct and immediate control and corresponding action throughout Harley-Davidson’s international organization.
+For example, the company’s headquarters are the main control base for the global motorcycle and parts business.
+This feature of the business structure ensures direct and immediate control and corresponding action throughout Harley-Davidson’s international organization.

-Harley-Davidson’s organizational structure has the advantage of strong control on all business activities.
+Harley-Davidson’s organizational structure has the advantage of strong control over all business activities.
 Also, the company can easily monitor changes in the market and corresponding business performance.
-However, Harley-Davidson’s organizational structure has the disadvantage of low flexibility in handling differences among markets.
-In addition, a disadvantage of this organizational structure is that it does not strongly support autonomy of regional or local operations.
-Thus, the recommendation is for Harley-Davidson to reduce the centralization and global hierarchy of its organizational structure to address these issues.
+However, the company structure has the disadvantage of low flexibility in handling differences among motorcycle markets.
+In addition, a disadvantage of this corporate structure is that it does not strongly support the autonomy of regional or local operations.
+Harley-Davidson can limit the centralization and global hierarchy of its organizational structure to address these issues.
+These structural considerations balance the company and affect its organizational competencies and capabilities in competing against BMW, Ducati, Yamaha, Honda, and other motorcycle manufacturers.

 References